-SPS is responsible for property valuations and property marketing and disposition, as well as property inspections and preservation work.
+SPS is responsible for property marketing and disposition, and coordinates property valuations, property inspections, and preservation work.
 Once a property has been acquired as REO, a minimum of two property valuations are obtained to determine the asset value.
 All valuations are reviewed and reconciled by valuation specialists prior to listing the property.
 These specialists set the suggested sales price and make recommendations for property repairs.
 SPS asset managers have delegated approval to accept offers within pre-defined authority levels.